cord-burmeister/x3plus_docs/docs/01-L0 - Base/100-ROS/203-Ros-Design.md

 Remember to choose message types that align with your application’s semantics when building real systems

+## Books

+Here are some good introduction books for a ROS 2 introduction.

+* This book will help you understand why you should use Robot Operating System (ROS), clarifying what ROS is and isn’t.
+It focuses on applied learning  [@renard2024ros2]
+* This edition was published in June 2025 and includes updated content for ROS 2 Jazzy, Rolling, and Kilted distributions [@rico2025ros2]

 ## References

 [ROS Concepts and Design Patterns](https://osrf.github.io/ros2multirobotbook/ros2_design_patterns.html)